 Eat Bulaga! began its transition from ABS-CBN Studio 1 to the Celebrity Sports Plaza on October 1, 1994, as part of its preparation for the switch to a new network.
 The official move was finalized on January 19, 1995, during a contract signing between TAPE Inc. and GMA Network executives at the Makati Shangri-La, Manila.
 Subsequently, the show premiered on GMA Network on January 28, 1995, with a special episode titled Eat...
 Bulaga!: The Moving!.

 Toni Rose Gayda, Allan K., Samantha Lopez, and Francis Magalona joined Eat Bulaga! as co-hosts, expanding the show's roster.
 Gayda and Allan K. officially became co-hosts on January 7, 1995, while Lopez and Magalona joined on January 14, 1995.
 Anjo Yllana became a host on March 28, 1998, further solidifying the program's appeal.
-By the year 2000, Eat Bulaga! made history as the first noontime variety show in the Philippines to award millions of pesos in prizes through its popular segment Laban o Bawi, which quickly became a favorite among viewers.
+By the year 2000, Eat Bulaga! had made history as the first noontime variety show in the Philippines to award millions of pesos in prizes through its popular segment Laban o Bawi, which quickly became a favorite among viewers.
 Wally Bayola joined the show on April 1, 2000, initially serving as an off-screen jester.
 His role was to entertain the studio audience during commercial breaks and announce introductions for the show's segments.

 Francis M. was removed from the show on May 12, 2001, following his arrest for drug possession.
 Janno Gibbs began serving as his replacement on May 19, 2001.
 Paolo Ballesteros joined the show as co-host for the U-Bet segment on August 4, 2001, a university student pageant hosted in remote locations with Derek Ramsay and Phoemela Baranda visiting campuses nationwide.
 Magalona returned to the show on February 16, 2002, following his acquittal and rehabilitation.
 Ratings increased due to the popularity of the SexBomb Dancers and Sige!!!
 Ano...Kaya Mo?!?
 Sakmo! segment.
 Jose Manalo became a regular co-host on October 19, 2003, after serving as a production assistant in 1994 and as a floor director in 1999.

 On March 6, 2009, Vic Sotto announced the death of Francis Magalona, who succumbed to leukemia, during the program.
-A tribute episode for Magalona, who also coined the term "Dabarkads", was held the following day.
-The show aired a 30th anniversary special, titled Tatlong Dekads ng Dabarkads, aired on October 17, 2009.
+A tribute episode for Magalona, who also coined the term "Dabarkads", was aired the following day.
+The show aired a 30th anniversary special, titled Tatlong Dekads ng Dabarkads, on October 17, 2009.
 Ryan Agoncillo joined the show on October 24, 2009.
 Ryzza Mae Dizon joined the show on July 9, 2012, after winning the talent search Little Miss Philippines on June 21, 2012.
 The Lenten drama specials returned on April 14, 2014, after a seven-year hiatus.
 The last Lenten drama special before the hiatus aired on April 6, 2007.
 The first Dabarkads Awards ceremony was held on October 18, 2014, at the Broadway Centrum in Quezon City.

 Alden Richards began his involvement with Eat Bulaga! on April 18, 2015, as a co-host for various segments, while Maine Mendoza first appeared on July 4, 2015, as Yaya Dub, a character introduced in the Problem Solving sub-segment of the Juan for All, All for Juan segment.
 In this role, Mendoza portrayed a comedic character interacting with the show's hosts and participants, which included solving fictional problems or misunderstandings in a humorous way.
 Her character quickly gained popularity due to her engaging Dubsmash videos and natural comedic timing.